 If you’re experiencing financial difficulty, you can find details here regarding the forms of support available to you.

 We will contact you prior to the end of the deferred period to confirm your new monthly payment and the options that may be available to you.

-We’ve answered the most common questions we’ve received on home insurance in relation to Coronavirus.
-Please click here to find out more.
+We’ve answered the most common questions we’ve received on home insurance in relation to COVID-19.

-So far, a total of £2,120,870 has been lost as a direct result of Coronavirus-related scams across the UK.
-Currently, Coronavirus-related frauds make up 3-5% of all fraud reports, and this is expected to rise.
+So far, a total of £2,120,870 has been lost as a direct result of COVID-19-related scams across the UK.
+Currently, COVID-19-related frauds make up 3-5% of all fraud reports, and this is expected to rise.

 Some of these scams are particularly sophisticated and are using the Government communications via text and email to trick people into paying fines for breaking lockdown.
 Most recently, fraudsters have been using the Test and Trace programme to get personal information from people.
 Do not give any information over the phone or via email if you’re not sure that it is the legitimate NHS Test and Trace team.

 Please be vigilant about all messages you receive that claim to be from any organisation and do not click any links you’re unsure of.
 Remember that trusted financial services organisations will never ask you for the following: